-TUTI 25% complete d "There is one and only one social responsibility of business-to use e its resource s and enga profits so long as it stays within the rules of the game."
-(Friedman, " 1970) Even if you are no business student you may have heard of Milton Friedman.
-He was a stell ar economist o f the 20th century and is most known for his doctrine from 1970 that influenced business Friedman was right?
-Please indicate to what extent you agree with the statement above, which ch capsules th e Friedman I Doctrine. strongly disagree disagree neither agree nor disagree agree strongly agree
+1011 25% complete d "There is one and only one social responsibility of business-to use profits so long as it stays within the rules of the game."
+(Friedman, 1 s and enga ge in activities designed to o increase its Even if you are no business student you may have heard of Milton is most known for his doctrine from 1970 that influenced business Friedman was right? is most known for his doctrine from 1970 that influenced business practices arc ound the wo rld for decades is most known for his doctrine from 1970 that influenced business Friedman was right? practices arc ound the wo rld for decades is most known for his doctrine from 1970 that influenced business Friedman was right? practices aro th capsules th strongly e Friedman I rld for decades Doctrine. neither agree after.
+Do y ou think